Great Yarmouth: Sightseeing and tourism

+Governance

+There are two tiers of local government covering Great Yarmouth, at district and county level: Great Yarmouth Borough Council and Norfolk County Council, based in Norwich.
+The borough council meets at Great Yarmouth Town Hall in Hall Plain, which is a Grade II* listed building.

+Great Yarmouth was an ancient borough.
+The original borough was entirely on the north side of the Yare, which formed the historic boundary between Norfolk and Suffolk.
+After the borough was enlarged to include Southtown in 1668, the borough straddled the two counties.
+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, at which point the boundaries were enlarged to include all of the parish of Gorleston.
+When elected county councils were created in 1889, Great Yarmouth was considered large enough to provide its own county-level services and so it became a county borough, independent from Norfolk County Council.
+For ceremonial and judicial purposes, the borough continued to straddle Norfolk and Suffolk until 1 April 1891, when the county boundary was adjusted to place the whole borough in Norfolk.

+The County Borough of Great Yarmouth was abolished in 1974 under the Local Government Act 1972.
+The area became part of the larger Borough of Great Yarmouth, a lower-tier non-metropolitan district, with Norfolk County Council providing county-level services to the town for the first time.
+No successor parish was created for the area of the former county borough, which therefore became an unparished area, directly administered by Great Yarmouth Borough Council.

+Great Yarmouth is a constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Its current MP, starting 5 July 2024, is Rupert Lowe, an Independent politician.

 Wildlife

-The Yarmouth area provides habitats for a number of rare and unusual species.
+The Yarmouth area provides habitats for some rare and unusual species.
 The area between the piers is home to one of the largest roosts of Mediterranean gulls in the UK.
 Breydon Water, just behind the town, is a major wader and waterfowl site, with winter roosts of over 100,000 birds.
-Grey seal and common seal are frequently seen offshore, as are seabirds such as gannet, little auk, common scoter, razorbill and guillemot.
+Grey seal and common seal are frequently seen offshore, as are seabirds such as gannet, little auk, common scoter, razorbill, Gull and guillemot.

 This and the surrounding Halvergate Marshes are environmentally protected.
 Most of the area is now managed by conservation organisations, principally the RSPB.
-The North Denes area of the beach is an SSSI due to its dune plants, and supports numbers of skylarks and meadow pipits, along with one of the largest little tern colonies in the UK each summer, and a small colony of grayling butterflies.
+The North Denes area of the beach is an SSSI due to its dune plants, and supports many skylarks and meadow pipits, along with one of the largest little tern colonies in the UK each summer, and a small colony of grayling butterflies.
 Other butterflies found include small copper and common blue.

 The nearby cemetery is a renowned temporary roost for spring and autumn migrants.
 Common redstart and pied flycatcher are often seen during their migration.
-It has also recorded the first sightings of a number of rare insects blown in from the continent.
+It has also recorded the first sightings of some rare insects blown in from the continent.